Incursion-beta/Scroll-Animation/README.md

 # Scroll-Animation

-A small project to animate content when you scroll down a webpage.
+A small project(JavaScript, HTML and CSS) to animate content when you scroll down a webpage.